NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/SlicerGuidedUltraSoundCalibration/README.md

 ## Objective

-1. Objective A. Complete the basic GUI.
+1. Objective A. Complete the basic GU.
-1. Objective B. Integrate the algorithm.
+1. Objective B. Integrate the algorithm
-1. Objective C. Stream and freeze with real time ultrasond.
+1. Objective C. Stream and freeze with real time ultrasond

 ## Approach and Plan